thearst3rd/half-life-2-campaign/README.md

 ## FAQs
 * _Are there Sandbox features?_ - no and I don't plan to add them.
+* _I host a dedicated server!_ - type `gamemode half-life_2_campaign` in the console.
-* _Where are the maps?_ - this is a gamemode, not a content pack.
+* _Does it come with Half-Life 2 maps?_ - this is a gamemode, not a content pack.
 I will not include the maps from HL2 as it's illegal.
-* _I host a dedicated server!_ - type `gamemode half-life_2_campaign` in the console.
-* _Does it come with Half-Life 2 maps?_ - no.
 * _Can I play the Episodes?_ - there is no support for the Episodes yet.
 * _Can I get rid of the HL2 crosshair?_ - yes!
 Just type `hud_draw_fixed_reticle 0` in the console.